-When you click the Shared File Sets subtab, the screen displays current file set configurations that can be shared by one or more client configurations.
+The Shared File Sets section shows the current file set configurations that can be shared by one or more client configurations.

 After you edit the settings for a shareable file set, all client configurations sharing that file set configuration will perform backups using the modified file set.

 The Shared File Sets section shows information in the table format with the following columns:

 |Name||Name of the file set|